onnx/onnx-tensorflow/doc/API.md

 #### `onnx_tf.backend.prepare`

 <details>
-  <summary>Prepare an ONNX model for Tensorflow Backend
+  <summary>Prepare an ONNX model for Tensorflow Backend.

   </summary>
 This function converts an ONNX model to an internel representation